-Applications to the BOS for recognition of prior learning are normally made at the time of application into the programme.
+Applications to the BoS for recognition of prior learning are normally made at the time of application into the programme.
 However, consideration may be given at any stage after joining the programme.

-The application form for prior learning recognition is available on the website.
-Contact the Rural Advisor if you have any queries.
+The application form for prior learning recognition is available on Te Ara.
+Contact the DRHM senior education coordinator if you have any queries.

+Working part-time

-Working part-time or being 'on hold'
+or being 'on hold'